 Technological incentives for advantage are a bit clearer.
 The digitization of information expands connections and enables economic efficiencies, such as reduced transportation costs.
 From containerization to real-time tracking and predictive delivery, e-commerce and intermodal transfers are making trans-continental supply chains profitable.
 Automation of routines such as inventory management, and the sharing of information such as departed-enroute-arrived, enhance functional integration.

 The same technology that enables instant communication across distributed supply chains also creates vulnerabilities to attacks that used to require a military operation.
 Businesses and governments face an explosion of diverse threats such as cyber and disinformation attack, outsider-becomes-insider, and the theft of financial and intellectual property.
-Non-disclosure agreements and standards of practice (such as the US government’s cybersecurity maturation model) can reduce the risks of depending on technology and information.
+Non-disclosure agreements and standards of practice (such as the US government’s cybersecurity maturation model certification) can reduce the risks of depending on technology and information.

 Chinese and Russian supply chain weaponization for advantage must also be understood in terms of political motives and technological opportunities.